Icona che richiama un banner d'attenzione

 Relationship with the original work

-Source: Leonardo da Vinci, Windsor Collection, f.
-RL 19000 v
+Source: Leonardo da Vinci, Codex on the Flight of Birds, f.
+11 v

 Location